laugustyniak/sentiment-aspects/README.md

 Augustyniak, Ł., Rajda, K., Kajdanowicz, T. **Method for aspect-based sentiment annotation using rhetorical analysis**, ACIIDS 2017.

+Acknowledgment:
-Acknowledgment: The work was partially supported by The National Science Centre, decision no. DEC-2013/09/B/ST6/02317, The National Science Centre Preludium grant and from the European Union’s Horizon 2020 research and innovation programme un- der the Marie Sk?lodowska-Curie grant agreement No 691152 (RENOIR project).
-This work was partially supported by the Faculty of Computer Science and Man- agement, Wroc?law University of Science and Technology statutory funds.
+_The work was partially supported by The National Science Centre, decision no. DEC-2013/09/B, The National Science Centre Preludium grant and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 691152 (RENOIR project).
+Research financed under the fund for supporting internationally co-financed projects in 2016-2019._

 ![RENOIR](/images/renoir_logo_small.png)